deadlydog/deadlydog.github.io-staticman/README.md

 - `RSA_PRIVATE_KEY`: [redacted]
 - `SCM_DO_BUILD_DURING_DEPLOYMENT`: true

+To get the legacy `GITHUB_TOKEN` I originally followed [these instructions](https://www.datascienceblog.net/post/other/staticman_comments/) and [these ones](https://vincenttam.gitlab.io/post/2018-09-16-staticman-powered-gitlab-pages/2/) to setup a separate GitHub account.
+I gave that other GitHub account write permissions to my blog repo, and created a GitHub personal access token on that other account, which is the `GITHUB_TOKEN` I used in the Azure portal.
+Setting up the separate GitHub account is a safety measure so that if the `GITHUB_TOKEN` is compromised, it only has write permissions to the blog repo and not to all the repos in my regular GitHub account.

 ### Initial problem after deploying to Azure and resolution

 After deploying the code to Azure, I was getting a `You do not have permission to view this directory or page.` error message when viewing the site root <https://dansblog-staticman.azurewebsites.net>.